brnersr/brnersr/README.md

 - Email: bernaersari@gmail.com

-I am open to any collaboration and project proposals related to data analysis.
+I'm open to any collaboration and project proposals related to data analysis.
 Feel free to reach out!

 ## 🌱 Ongoing Learning